stdevelopr/magic-polish/COMPONENT_RULES.md

 - Keep inline styles to small, local tweaks that are not worth a class.
 - Do not rely on global utility classes for components.
 - If a style or UI element is reused, create a shared atom in `app/components/atoms/` with its own CSS module.
+- Keep component bodies focused on rendering; move side effects, data prep, and event wiring into hooks.
+- Extract helper functions into a colocated `.helper.ts` file.

 ## Example
 ```